dintifla/simple-timekeeping/README.md

 3. Click to capture start/finish time for the given number plate.
 If there is a mistake, times can be edited manually
 4. Click export to safe the results to a `.json`-file once done, or to make a backup

-- Click "Load" if you need to reload from local storage (e.g. if the browser was closed).
+- Click "Laden" if you need to reload from local storage (e.g. if the browser was closed).
 The storage is updated after each manipulation
 - With the file selection it is also possible to load a backup of already registered times instead of the participant list
+- Spare participants can be edited at the start (name and category).

 ### Evaluate results